Nossal High School: Clubs and societies

 Clubs and societies at Nossal High School are required to be affiliated with the Nossal Societies Union (NSU) in order to be recognised by the school and eligible for funding.
 The NSU's formation in 2017 consolidated the roles of the SRC and the clubs/societies themselves.
 The NSU is led by two Presidents.
-Each club/society is permitted to send one delegate to meetings of the NSU Assembly, with the SRC entitled to one ex-officio representative.

 Each club/society is led by one or more students; a 'Supporting Teacher' chosen by each club/society aids it in its operation and liaises with certain persons and/or organisations when it would be more appropriate for a teacher to do so.
 Some NSU affiliates provide for additional positions within the organisational structure.

-Some current and past clubs and societies that have operated at Nossal include:
+Instrumental program

+Nossal High School has various musical ensembles for students, as well as an in-school musical tutoring program.
+All ensembles have weekly rehearsals at set times, throughout the year.
+If students are undergoing in-school musical tutoring, they are required to join a relevant musical ensemble.
+These ensembles can perform at various school events, such as assemblies and the annual Speech Night, as well as out-of-school events, such as the Victorian School Music Festival.
+The Wind Symphony is Nossal's main performing ensemble.